syd645/ctfwriteups/README.md

-# ctfwriteups
+# CTF Writeups
-CTF Writeups from past events I have participated in.
+These are from past events I have participated in.